 The purpose of this memo is to assist members of the department in their roles as academic advisors to Economics majors and minors.
-Except for those with other heavy administrative assignments, all Economics faculty will be advising undergraduates.
+Except for new faculty in their first year and those with heavy administrative assignments, all Economics faculty will be advising undergraduates.
 This memo describes the rules governing the requirements for the department's programs and the process by which students formally "declare" an Economics major or minor.

 For the major, the change in departmental requirements of greatest relevance to advising is the department's implementation of the Foundational Literacies component of The Brandeis Core.
 All students who entered Brandeis in Fall 2019 or later must fulfill writing intensive, oral communication, and digital literacy requirements within each major.
-The writing intensive requirement will be satisfied by Econ 26b, a 2-credit practicum taken alongside or after Econ 82b.
-The oral communication requirement will be satisfied by Econ 25a, a 2-credit practicum taken alongside or after Econ 80a.
-Economics majors will satisfy the digital literacy requirement, along with the University's quantitative reasoning requirement, by completing Econ 83a or 184b.
+Economics majors satisfy the digital literacy requirement, along with the University's quantitative reasoning requirement, by completing Econ 83a or 184b.
+How Economics majors fulfill the writing intensive and oral communication Foundational Literacy requirements has evolved over time, as described below.